Callechelys guineensis

-The Shorttail snake eel (Callechelys guineensis) is an eel in the family Ophichthidae (worm/snake eels).
+Callechelys guineensis, the shorttail snake eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by Balthazar Osório in 1893, originally under the genus Ophichthys.
 It is a marine, tropical eel which is known from the western and eastern Atlantic Ocean, including Florida, USA, Puerto Rico, Venezuela, the Bahamas, Saint Barthélemy, Senegal, Lesser Antilles, and Cape Verde.
 It dwells at a depth range of 4 to 35 m, and inhabits the continental shelf, where it forms burrows in sand and mud.
 Males can reach a maximum total length of 108 cm.